-- Always supply your pump with water from a 2" flange using 2" pipe with minimal elbows. - Always return water thru the 1.5" nipple of the HWR assembly, installed in the flange opposite the flange supplying the pump. - All other standard hydronic piping practices should be observed, ie: shut off valves, isolation valves, dieelectric unions, drains, etc. Refer to the Design Manual and Section F of this Manual.
+- Always supply your pump with water from non HWRA flange using pipe sized to match the flange diameter and minimal 45 or 90 degree elbows. - Always return water thru the HWR assembly, installed in the flange not supplying the pump. - All other standard hydronic piping practices should be observed, ie: shut off valves, isolation valves, dieelectric unions, drains, etc. Refer to the Design Manual and Section F of this Manual.